trufflesuite/trufflesuite.com/src/tutorials/getting-started-with-drizzle-and-react.md

 This will serve the front-end under `localhost:3000`, so open that up in your browser.

 <p class="alert alert-info">
 <strong>Note</strong>: Make sure to use an incognito window if you already have MetaMask installed (or disable MetaMask for now).
-Otherwise, the app will try to use the network specified in MetaMask rather than the development network under `localhost:8545`.
+Otherwise, the app will try to use the network specified in MetaMask rather than the develop network under `localhost:9545`.
 </p>

 If the default Create-React-App page loaded without any issues, you may proceed.